CarlosGascon/Data/README.md

 #### Comments

 - Data is divided into the following folders:
-  - Datalimits: 4-element array containing the semi-major axis (a) and planetary radius (R) imageable limits [amin, amax, Rmin, Rmax], calculated together with the depth-of-search grids using Garret's code (see General Comments).
+  - Datalimits: 4-element array containing the semi-major axis (a) and planetary radius (R) imageable limits [amin, amax, Rmin, Rmax], calculated together with the depth-of-search grids using Garrett's code (see General Comments).
   - Edges: Arrays containing the a and R bin edges corresponding to the grids where the calculations are performed.
-  - DoSGrids: Depth-of-search grids calculated using Garret's code (see General Comments).
+  - DoSGrids: Depth-of-search grids calculated using Garrett's code (see General Comments).
   - StabGrids: Stability grids.
   - StabDoSGrids: Stable depth-of-search grids (calculated as Stab * DoS).
   - OccGrids: Occurrence rates grids calculated using the SAG13 parametric fit, where each bin value is also multiplied by the bin area.
   - StabCompGrids: Stable completeness grids (calculated as StabDoS * Occ).
-- Res.mat contains the stable depth-of-search and completeness results for all 213 systems, stored in a table with the following columns:
+- Res.mat contains the stable depth-of-search and completeness results for all 213 single-planet systems, stored in a table with the following columns:
-  - Target: Name of the system and planet letter
+  - Target: Name of the system and planet letter.
-  - Distance: System's distance in [pc]
+  - Distance: System's distance in [pc].
-  - sma: Known planet's semi-major axis in [AU]
+  - sma: Known planet's semi-major axis in [AU].
-  - ecc: Known planet's eccentricity
+  - ecc: Known planet's eccentricity.
-  - mp: Known planet's mass in [Mjup]
+  - mp: Known planet's mass in [Mjup].
   - StabDoS: Stable depth-of-search (this column is calculated for each stability criterion).
   - StabComp: Stable completeness (this column is given for each stability criterion).

 ## General Comments

+-
 - G, H and P refer to Giuppone's, the Hill AMD and Petrovich's stability criteria, respectively.
--
+- Depth-search is calculated using Garrett's code, available at: https://github.com/dgarrett622/DoS